jmhodges/poolparty/README.txt

 = Basics

-PoolParty can work in two ways to load balance it's traffic.
+poolparty can work in two ways to load balance it's traffic.
 It can either do server-side or client-side load-balancing.
 Since every instance load balances itself, you can either set the client to grab an instance and send it to that using client-side load balancing (with a js library).
 Alternatively, you can set the master in dns and reference it when referring to the application.

-Since PoolParty makes no assumptions as to what you will be hosting on the application, the world is your oyster when running a cloud.
+Since poolparty makes no assumptions as to what you will be hosting on the application, the world is your oyster when running a cloud.
 You can set each instance to register with a dynDNS service so that your application has multiple points of entry and can run load-balanced on the fly.

 Every instance will auto-mount the s3 bucket set in the config file (if it is set up) into the /data folder of the instance.
 This gives each instance access to the same data regardless of the instance.
 It uses s3fuse and caching through s3fuse in the /tmp directory to work as fast as possible on the local instances.